 But these are hardly ordinary times.

-With that in mind, the Supreme Court of Georgia suspended the requirement that closings occur in an attorney’s physical presence and specifically allowed lawyers to participate and supervise the closing of a real estate transaction by video conference.
-On June 30th, 2021, the physical presence requirement was suspended by the Court until December 31, 2021.
+With that in mind, the Supreme Court of Georgia suspended the requirement that closings occur in an attorney’s physical presence and specifically allowed lawyers to participate and supervise the closing of a real estate transaction by video conference until December 31, 2021.
 Virtual closings are now permissible as long as long as the Supreme Court’s order is in effect and there is also a State of Emergency for Continued COVID-19 Economic Recovery as declared by Governor Kemp.
-The current State of Emergency is scheduled to end July 30, 2021 at 11:59 pm.
+The current State of Emergency is scheduled to end October 28, 2021 at 11:59 pm.

 So, does that mean you can close over Zoom, Microsoft Teams, or other videoconferencing apps?
 Again, potentially.

 - If there is a lender involved, then the lender also needs to agree to a virtual closing.
 Given the state of the pandemic, most lenders we’ve dealt with are happy to accommodate a videoconference closing.
 Not all do, however.

 - Virtual closings are only acceptable if all parties are in the state of Georgia.
 If you are out of state, then unfortunately a videoconference closing is not an option.